ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 Some templates require additional information.
 If this is the case, additional inputs will be added once you've selected that template.
 For instance, the header matches condition will ask for which header to check and what value to check for as shown in the blue box above.

-You can add multiple conditions and actions to a access control by clicking the `Add Condition` and `Add Action` buttons respectively.
+You can add multiple conditions and actions to an access control by clicking the `Add Condition` and `Add Action` buttons respectively.
 If you no longer need a specific action or condition you can press `Delete Condition` and `Delete Action` to remove them from the access control.
 These are highlighted in the red box below.

 ## Available Conditions